 Sharing Deep Carbon Science

 Meeting planners also made a concerted effort to share deep carbon science with local science enthusiasts and beyond.
 DCO Deep Life community member Karen Lloyd gave a public lecture on the deep microbial biosphere to a standing room only crowd as the featured speaker in Carnegie’s Capital Science Evening series.
-On another evening, five DCO scientists took the stage at a special edition of The Story Collider, where they shared personal stories about how science has impacted their lives.
+On another evening, five DCO scientists took the stage at a special edition of The Story Collider, where they shared personal stories about how science has impacted their lives (listen to the stories here).
 Members of the DCO community not in attendance could watch a livestream of the plenary program (view the archive here), and many attendees shared their experience in real time on Twitter (#DeepCarb19).

 Deep Carbon 2019 was a meeting filled with many opportunities to explore advances made by DCO’s community members.
 A typical poster session also included virtual reality demonstrations, interactive ePosters, maps and globes, and a DCO Cinema, which notably included the premier screening of “ABOVE and Beyond,” a 20-minute documentary about field research using drones to monitor volcanic degassing in Papua New Guinea (watch the film here).
 A photo exhibit, which will remain on display at Carnegie’s headquarters building through the end of the year, captured the excitement, challenges, and dangers involved in this groundbreaking expedition.